Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Medieval Cities

-Explore historic towns from Rovinj to Dubrovnik
+Explore historic towns from Rovinj to Dubrovnik.

 UNESCO Sites

-Multiple World Heritage Sites along the route
+Multiple World Heritage Sites along the route.

 Pristine Beaches

-Hidden coves and stunning coastal beauty
+Quiet coves and striking coastal scenery.

 Mountain Views

-Dramatic landscapes where mountains meet the sea
+Dramatic landscapes where mountains meet the sea.

 Stop 1